 Arrive in time to start exploring this gorgeous area.

 Enjoy a sea kayaking tour before free time to relax or explore.
-Wander the streets of the walled city of Kotor, relax on picturesque beaches, or visit the local mud spas.
+Wander the streets of the walled city of Kotor or relax on picturesque beaches.

 Travel to Croatia and experience the 'Pearl of the Adriatic' in Dubrovnik.
 Choose to relax in one of the many cafés, explore the old town fortifications, or take a boat trip to one of the nearby islands.